kubeshop/tracetest/CONTRIBUTING.md

 docker compose up -d
 ```

-### Documentation website
+### Documentation Website

-Written in Typescript and using Node.js tools using `docusaurus`, can be seen on the folder `./docs`.
-You can see what options do you have to test and build the application by seeing the `package.json` scripts [here](./docs/package.json).
+Written in Typescript and using Node.js tools using `docusaurus`, the documentation is stored in the folder `./docs`.
+You can see what options you have to test and build the application by seeing the `package.json` scripts [here](./docs/package.json).

 ## Testing

-We have a great ambition to have tests verify every important corner of our code-base.
-It will be greatly appreciated, if your PR's include tests for the changes you propose.
+We strive to have tests verify every important corner of our code-base.
+It will be greatly appreciated if your PR's include tests for the changes you propose.

-## Submitting changes
+## Submitting Changes

-Please send a Github Pull-Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-When you send a pull request, we will love if you include examples.
+Please create a Github Pull-Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+When you send a pull request, we would appreciate included use-case examples.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: